This is the ultimate guide to email marketing in 2022.

 So if you fall in that category, you can’t go wrong with ConvertKit.

 Like most ESPs, pricing is based on subscriber numbers.
-Plans start at $29 for a list less than 1,000 subscribers.
+Pricing is free for up to 1k subscribers (with limited features).
+A full-fledged plan at 1k subs or less starts at $29.
 They also offer a 14-day free trial.

 GetResponse includes the features you’d expect from an ESP (like autoresponders and marketing automation).